garyfleming/apis-for-decades/apis.md

 ^ Don Norman appropriated the term for his book, "The Psychology of Everyday Things".
 He later clarified that he should have used "Perceived Affordance" as his term of art: designers care that someone perceives something is possible more than whether it is.

-^ He has argued, for example, that a button on a computer screen affords touching, whether the computer is a touch-screen or not.
+^ To draw the line between affordance and perceived affordance, he has argued, for example, that a button on a computer screen affords touching, whether the computer is a touch-screen or not.
 But what we might care about is whether we believe touching the button will cause an action, and what action that will be.

 ---